Svadya Yoga Amstelveen

 Svadhyaya, self enquiry and the study of the scriptures.

 When you find the answer to the question WHO AM I, this identification falls away.
 Vanishes.
 This whole idea of being a separate individual dissolves.
+The whole idea that there is someone who has to be in a certain way falls away.

 Imagine a river flowing endlessly...
 Picture that some of the water would solidify and form an ice cube.
 This ice cube now is floating in the river under the illusion that it is separate from the rest of the water.
 But downstream, it melts again into the river.
 This ice cube was one with the river all the time.
 But it assumed to be a sole object from the rest of the river.

 Of course we practise asana, Pranayama, Bandhas and Mudras.
 We discuss the scriptures such as the Yoga Sutras of Patanjali and The Hatha Yoga Pradipika and many more.
 But we do not use them as the definite guide, with the promise of a better life.
+We use them as a ool for self enquiry.
 What you get to learn or better said unlearn at Yoga Minds, is what can unravel life’s illusions and the creation of suffering.
 In this unraveling you get to see that nothing is permanent.Everything around you is constantly changing, as do your mental, emotional and physical states.
 With this insight, you will see that sadness and suffering are not the opposites of joy and happiness,but way more two sides of the same coin.
 That true joy can only arise when there is also room for deep sadness.
 That you need both sidesto experience both sides.
 And that you are just the space in which all these things arise and fall..

 How could you experience bliss if it was all there is ?